-Be Lenka does NOT accept returns outside the EU.
+Be Lenka only accepts returns from within the EU and USA.
 If you’re in North America you can find several styles at Anya’s Shop with free shipping/returns!

 What I Love About Them: Be Lenka is another brand that makes very high quality barefoot sneakers – they combine the best shoe making techniques, great style, AND the features of barefoot shoes all in one.
 They have TONS of trendy styles, and I like all of them!

 Vegan | $65 | Sizes US W5-M15 | Available At:

 What I Love About Them: The Xero Aptos is a barefoot slip on sneaker made of hemp.
 It’s simple and affordable, but actually doesn’t fit my personal foot type well.
 It’s main merits are that it looks like a mainstream sneaker and is a good price point.
 Quality seems good, I anticipate they will hold up well.